Salah856/ML-GCP/processing_gcp.md

 Cloud Functions can be developed in JavaScript or Python.
 The user has to pay for Cloud Functions only when they are running.
 This makes it very cost-effective.

+#### Kubernetes Engine

+- Kubernetes Engine is a managed service provided by Google Cloud; it is used to deploy and run containerized applications.
+The following are the features of Kubernetes Engine:

+- It is available across all the zones and regions provided by Google Cloud.
+- Beneath the Kubernetes cluster, Google is actually running Compute Engine, so most of the advantages we have with Compute Engine will be available with the
+Kubernetes Engine, along with the additional services provided by it.

+- In Kubernetes cluster, virtual machines with customized OS images can be used and the cluster will autoscale the customized images.
+Kubernetes clusters are highly secure and backed by HIPAA and PCI DSS 3.1 compliance.

+- It comes with a dashboard service allowing the user to manage it.
+- It auto-upgrades and auto-repairs itself.

+- It supports common Docker images and a private container registry through which users can access private Docker images.
+- Kubernetes clusters can be integrated with Stackdriver to enable monitoring and logging of the cluster.